zeppelinhangar/selfhosting/docs/guides/patch/intro.md

 ## Outdated patch disclaimer

-Each patch will have on it's guide page documented the github commit it was tested for [the main repo](https://github.com/ZeppelinBot/Zeppelin), if it does not function for your current repo, please try cloning the specified commit and try again.
+Each patch will have on its guide page documented the GitHub commit it was tested for [the main repo](https://github.com/ZeppelinBot/Zeppelin), if it does not function for your current repo, please try cloning the specified commit and try again.

 All patches are maintained by the community and as thus are not guaranteed to always be up-to-date or functioning.